 Modern GP practices need robust bookkeeping software that handles partnership accounting.
 Generic small business packages often lack the functionality needed for complex profit sharing arrangements.

-Medical practice-specific software can handle GMS income allocation, partner drawings tracking, and the complex reporting requirements of GP partnerships.
+Medical practice-specific accounting software can handle GMS income allocation, partner drawings tracking, and the complex reporting requirements of GP partnerships.
 Integration with your clinical system can streamline income recording.

 Many practices outsource their gp bookkeeping to specialist medical accountants.
 This ensures compliance while freeing up your time for patient care.
 When choosing an accountant, look for specific GP partnership experience.